hafsaliaqat353-code/caesar-cipher-python/README.md

 # Caesar Cipher
-A simple Caesar cipher encoder/decoder built in Python.
+A Caesar cipher encoder/decoder built in Python.

-## How it works
-Shifts each letter by a given number to encrypt or decrypt a message.

 ## How to run
 python caesar.py